Chromium & Copper

 Wilson's disease, anemia, nausea, vomiting,

-abdominal pain, moodiness, depression,
+abdominal pain, moodiness, violent behavior,

-ADD / ADHD, confusion, violent behavior,
+ADD / ADHD, depression, confusion, weight gain,

-arthritis, joint / spinal degeneration, higher risk
+arthritis, joint / spinal degeneration, higher risk for

 Brewer's yeast, beef, liver, chicken, dairy products,